Breast cancer family history

 Family history becomes more important when there are more first degree relatives with breast cancer on the same side of the family, especially if the cancer occurs at an early age.

 Most women will not develop breast cancer, even if they have a close relative with breast cancer.

 Sometimes, breast cancer can be caused by a fault in a gene that can be passed within families from one generation to another.
 These gene faults (mutations) can be inherited from either the mother’s or father’s side of the family.
-It is thought that 5-10% of all breast cancer cases are caused by an inherited gene fault.
+It is thought that less than 5% of all breast cancer cases are caused by an inherited gene fault.